mfaiz6/get-users/README.md

 ## Rendering the data in our app

 Finally I used the .map() method of javascript to map the data inside the container div.
 Here each item coming from the API gets rendered as a separate card in our app.

+#Time taken to complete this project
+3 hours approx.